 With multiple headers and footers available, you can then specify the exact type of content where they should be applied.
 Add custom headers to your pages, posts, portfolio post types, and even WordPress defined pages.
 Visual Composer recognizes all your post types and also highlight special pages like archive, author page, search results, and even 404.

 Even more, Visual Composer has full WooCommerce support.
 You will be able to set custom headers and footers for your product catalog, product pages, account, and checkout.
 Finally, you can build clean checkout pages that are optimized for conversions and design product-oriented WooCommerce store.

 With Visual Composer header and footer control, you can forget about custom coding and theme restrictions.
+Build unique pages like archive pages with your custom headers, footers and Archive Page Editor.
 Adjusting your page navigation has never been so easy.